Everybody Hates Chris: Syndication

 The show aired regularly on broadcast TV during the week, and aired on Fox, MyNetworkTV and The CW affiliates.
 The show started airing on September 7, 2009, on Nick at Nite, becoming the youngest syndicated show on Nickelodeon.
 The series has since aired on TeenNick, TV One, Up, MTV2, VH1, BET, BET Her, and Fuse, Bounce TV and Laff.
 The series currently airs on the free-to-air DABL network.

+In Brazil, the series premiered on RecordTV in October 2006 and, as of 2026, reruns are still regularly broadcast on Sundays due to its immense popularity in the country.

 In Canada, the show has aired on the networks YTV and Much.
 In the UK, the show formerly aired on Channel 5, Paramount Comedy 1 and Sky Comedy.
-In Brazil, the series premiered on RecordTV in October 2006 and, as of 2022, reruns are still regularly broadcast on Sundays due to its immense popularity in the country.

 In Kenya, the show aired on Kenya Television Network between 2006 and 2009.
 Between 2006 and 2008, the series used to air on Sunday at 7:35 am.
 In 2009, the show used to air on the same TV channel on Saturday 7:35 am.